 EFWBA advocates for the advancement, development, and improvement of the infra-structure of East Fort Worth (this includes street design, zoning, landscaping, and beautification projects), reviewing and critiqueing issues and projects of interest to business and community of East Fort Worth.

 The mission is still the same today for this long-lived organization.
-It was founded in 1974 as a 501(c)4 so that it could be involved in non-partisan political issues.
+Since its inception in 1974 as a 501(c)4, so that we could be involved in non-partisan political issues.
 Working with the neighborhoods and Fort Worth City Government offices for the betterment of East Fort Worth sometimes leads to involvement in the political arena.

 If your computer does NOT have a camera, you can still listen in and see everyone else, and your name will show in your "Hollywood square".
 This is where the Chat function really becomes helpful.

 To install Zoom on your computer, phone or tablet, start here:

 NOTE: You don't have to install the Zoom app, but it makes viewing a meeting easier, and ensures that all your equipment works.
 When the link for the current month meeting is created, it will be posted here: